adafruit/Adafruit_SSD1327/README.md

   * [Documentation and IDE integration](https://clang.llvm.org/docs/ClangFormat.html)

 ## About this Driver

+Written by Jordan Husney for personal use.

-Written by Limor Fried for Adafruit Industries.
+Based upon code by Limor Fried for Adafruit Industries.

 BSD license, check license.txt for more information All text above must be included in any redistribution

+### Why the fork of Adafruit GFX?
+The original implementation of [Adafruit_GrayOLED::oled_commandList(...)](https://github.com/adafruit/Adafruit-GFX-Library/blob/d9220ba7d3cb49915f6aca0feef680e3fed0c400/Adafruit_GrayOLED.cpp#L186) does not handle toggling the D/C line when display arguments are used.
+This driver depends on a new method called `oled_commandAndArgsList(...)`.
+If you do not desire using a forked version of Adafruit GFX, you may add this method to the `Adafruit_SSD1322` class.